subirvarma/GeneralCognitics/_posts/zeno.md

 We can see that Zeno's Paradox has inspired some of the deepest ideas that we have about the nature of space, time and the concept of infinity.
 I find it amazing that the speculations of Ancient Philosopher who lived at the very dawn of our civilization, have led to so much progress in human knowledge.
 To compete with this kind of immortality, can you think of a question or paradox that people will still be talking about 2500 years from now?
 That is a very difficult undertaking.

 We still don't know about the ultimate nature space.
 Does it exist as discrete atoms, like matter?
 If so, when a particle is moving in space, is it hopping from one atom of space to another?
 These are questions that Zeno though about, and to which we still don't have an answer.
+- We have replaced one paradox by another: how can an object be in motion and not in motion at the same time to, how can an object exhibit both particle and wave like properties?